 The toppings for this Fig Prosciutto Pizza are a savory sweet blend of fig preserves, sliced prosciutto, fresh arugula, pine nuts, and cheeses.

 They offer a salty bite with a touch of sweetness that makes this Fig Prosciutto Pizza a winner as both dinner or as an appetizer at a cocktail party.

 Fig Prosciutto Pizza

-- When to dough is more than double the original size, punch it down and place it on a floured work surface.
+When the dough is more than double the original size, punch it down and place it on a floured work surface.
 Divide into two equal pieces.
 Use your hands to turn the edges of the dough under to create a perfectly round, smooth mounds.
-Either roll from the middle out, or hand-stretch the dough to a large 18 inch circle.
+Either roll from the middle out, or hand-stretch the dough to a large 18-inch circle.
 Be careful not to tear the dough.

 - Place both pizza crusts on pieces of parchment paper and liberally oil the pizza crusts.
 Allow the crusts to rest.
 Preheat the oven to 500 degrees F, and place two round pizza stones or two flat cookie sheets on the middle two racks to preheat.